How to Create the Perfect Messy Bun in 3 Easy StepsDecember 13, 2022

-“The messy bun is playful and timelessly chic,” says Jill Engelsen, New York City-based hairstylist and L’Oréal Professionnel National Academy Artist.
+“The messy bun is playful and timelessly chic,” says Jill Engelsen, a New York City-based hairstylist and L’Oréal Professionnel National Academy Artist.
 “Most importantly, you feel like you’re you when you wear a messy bun — you don’t feel like you’re trying to be something you’re not.”

-Read on to learn how you can get the classic look in just three simple steps, plus three other ways to switch up your messy bun.
+Read on to learn how you can get the classic look in just three simple steps, plus three ways to switch up your messy bun.

-How to Create a Classic Messy Bun
+How to Do a Messy Bun

-STEP 1: Pull Hair into a Ponytail
+STEP 1: Pull Hair Into a Ponytail

 STEP 2: Twist and Wrap

 Twist your hair and spin it around the base of the ponytail, continuing to wrap below the bun.
 Be sure to leave the tail out at the end.

 Secure the bun with a hair elastic and bobby pins.

 Pro Tip: Use Dry Shampoo or Texturizing Spray